GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 deployingBuild: projects/123320843249/locations/us-central1/builds/47218238-c661-466e-9005-cde9ffa6bbf1
 etag: 6e25ab47add1d6ee
 name: projects/{{project-id}}/locations/us-central1/deliveryPipelines/web-app/releases/web-app-001/rollouts/web-app-001-to-staging-0001
-state: SUCCESS
+state: SUCCEEDED
 targetId: staging
 uid: b24b5f42db524fe4b0513c2f930e8196
 ```
 The rollout may take several minutes.
-If you do not see _state: SUCCESS_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.
+If you do not see _state: SUCCEEDED_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.

 To confirm your application was deployed to your staging GKE cluster, run the following commands in your Cloud Shell: